Tigerbots2183/Touchboard/README.md

 - The data-value sets the initial value for the toggle button.
 If the data-value is set to true, in order for the button to look as if its toggled on you must add the `toggledOn` class.
 Should be a string of "true" or "false"
 - Toggle buttons must have both the *toggleButton* class and the *animatedButton* class.
 - The display name is put in the element.
+- The buttons background color needs to have a 0 alpha to start and the toggle opacity is automatically handled.
+- The border-color style can be set to change the border color, the style is automatically handeled.

 **This is the robot side code** (Ours is in `robotContainer`)
 ```java